-Take the recent news about Under Armor for example.
+Take the last year’s news about Under Armor for example.
 Under Armor decided to pull its UA Record app from the app store and said that the company would no longer provide customer support or bug fixes for the software.
-This sparked a series of negative headlines such as “Some Under Armour fitness devices lose their smarts on March 31st” and “You Don’t Own What You’ve Bought: Under Armour Smart Hardware Gets Lobotomized.”
+This sparked a series of negative headlines such as “You Don’t Own What You’ve Bought: Under Armour Smart Hardware Gets Lobotomized.”

 Under Armor is not the first manufacturing company to not have holistically embraced its software initiatives, and it certainly won’t be the last.
 The challenge for most manufacturing and hardware companies is their business models which assumes that customer value is created through ownership of a product, not usage.
 In addition, the software that makes their products “smart” is not leveraged in their monetization strategy, missing a key opportunity.
 Today’s economy rewards companies who create value through flexible usership, not rigid ownership.

 The last century was dominated by the product economy.
 People spent discretionary income on the conspicuous consumption of more, newer, better products.
 Businesses were trained to think this way too– drive margins down, push new units out, and sell more.

 “We don't live in that world anymore. ”

 The way that people buy has changed for good.
 We want outcomes, not mere product ownership.
 We want constant improvement and ongoing value, not just another product to buy that becomes a paperweight too soon.

 The results of an international survey conducted by The Harris Poll on the End of Ownership found that 57% of the people surveyed wished they could own less.
 That’s 6 out of every 10 people around the world who don’t want to own things anymore.
 The poll also found that 70% of people believe that subscriptions free them from the burden of ownership.

 “We now live in a Subscription Economy.
 And it’s time for product companies to make a fundamental business model shift to subscription services.”